 Jean Royce Hall, Student House and room #

 Jean Royce Hall was built in 1974 and is named after Jean Royce, Queen’s Registrar for 35 years (1933 – 1969).
 The 12 individual houses within the Jean Royce complex are named for former faculty and trustees.
 A mixed-gender environment with housing for over 700 residents in total, Jean Royce is just a short 20-minute walk from main campus and bus service is available.
+Jean Royce Hall is composed of two buildings Phase 1 and Phase 2.
 The houses located within Jean Royce Hall include:

 Want to see inside?

 - Take our Virtual Tour!